History of the Jews in Austria: Annihilation

-After Second World War
+After World War II

-After the Holocaust, the Jews throughout Europe who managed to survive were concentrated in Allied DP camps in Austria.
+After the Holocaust, European Jewish survivors were concentrated in Allied DP camps in Austria.
 Holocaust survivors who had nowhere to return to after the war remained in the DP camps, and were helped by groups of volunteers who came from Palestine.

 Until 1955, about 250,000 to 300,000 displaced persons lived in Austria.
 About 3,000 of them stayed in Austria and formed the new Jewish community.
 Many of the Jews in the DP camps throughout Europe eventually immigrated to Israel.
 Many others returned to Germany and Austria.

-In October 2000 the Judenplatz Holocaust Memorial was built in Vienna in memory of the Austrian Jews who were murdered in the Holocaust.
+In October 2000, the Judenplatz Holocaust Memorial was built in Vienna in memory of the Austrian Jews murdered during the Holocaust.

 One of the notable prisoners of the Mauthausen concentration camp was Simon Wiesenthal, who after his release worked together with the United States army to locate Nazi war criminals.

-During the Hungarian Revolution of 1956 about 200,000 Hungarians fled through Austria to the west, among them 17,000 Jews.
+During the Hungarian Revolution of 1956, about 200,000 Hungarians fled through Austria to the west, among them 17,000 Jews.
 Seventy-thousand Hungarians stayed in Austria, a number of Jews among them.
 One of the best-known of them is the political scientist and publicist Paul Lendvai.

-Details of the property seized under the Nazis in Vienna from Austrian Jews such as Samuel Schallinger who co-owned the Imperial and the Bristol hotels, and the names of those who took them and never gave them back, are detailed in the book Unser Wien (Our Vienna) by Stephan Templ and Tina Walzer.
+Details of the property seized under the Nazis in Vienna from Austrian Jews such as Samuel Schallinger who co-owned the Imperial and the Bristol hotels, and the names of those who took them and never gave them back, are detailed in the book Unser Wien (Our Vienna) by Stephan Templ, and Tina Walzer.